-Writing Your Book: Step One: The Outline
+Writing Your Book: The Outline

 Outlining your book creates the book’s construction, chapter by chapter, and allows you to fill in the subject matter in an easy (or at least easier) way.
 An outline really makes it almost effortless to get your knowledge out of your head and on paper.